 Also Known As: N/A

 Meridians: Lung, Kidney, Bladder, Stomach

-Key TCM Actions & Medicinal Uses: Warming, Astringent, Stimulating.
-Dispels Cold/Releases Wind.
-Tonifies the Spleen – Moves Qi – Breaks Up Stagnation: kidney and bladder stones, aches and pains due to obstructions.
-Clears the Skin: athletes foot, red itchy conditions.
+Medicinal Uses: Kidney and bladder stones, aches and pains due to obstructions, athletes foot, red itchy conditions.

 Flavors/Temps: Pungent, Warming, Aromatic

-Caution: Do not use if any burning sensation, acute inflammation or stomach ulcers.
+Caution: Considered safe.
+Do not use if you experience any burning sensations, have acute inflammation, or stomach ulcers.
 Do not use if pregnant.
-Possible over sedating if mixed with anesthesia for surgeries.
+It can be possible over sedating if mixed with anesthesia for surgeries.